HugoCL/HugoCL/README.md

 </p>

 # Hugo Castro -- @HugoCL
-Hi :wave:, I'm Hugo Castro, a fourth year Computer Engineering student at Universidad de Talca, Chile.
+Hi :wave:, I'm Hugo Castro, a fifth year Computer Engineering student at Universidad de Talca, Chile.
 I'm currently Hablaquí's CTO, a startup where we are building a SaaS app to help psychologists and patients connect in a private and safe space.

 I enjoy coding in Python and Java, my strongest languages.
 Recently I have been learning JavaScript and Node.js as part of my Backend Developer Job.
 I'm also interested in technologies such as Cloud and AI/ML.